kyma-project/kyma/components/telemetry-operator/README.md

    kyma deploy --component logging --value global.telemetry.enabled=true
    ```

-   The previous command also installs a Log Pipeline CR, which configures the Telemetry Fluent Bit to push logs to the Loki backend.
+   The previous command also installs a LogPipeline CR, which configures the Telemetry Fluent Bit to push logs to the Loki backend.

 3. After disabling Fluent Bit from the logging chart, delete the unneeded resources: